EMG/NCS Nerve Testing in New Jersey

-Numbness, tingling, weakness, or radiating pain can come from different nerve or muscle problems.
-EMG and nerve conduction studies help identify where the signal is disrupted so treatment can be more precise.
+Numbness, tingling, weakness, radiating pain, or post-injury nerve symptoms can come from the neck, back, peripheral nerves, or muscle function.
+EMG and nerve conduction studies help identify where the signal is disrupted so treatment decisions are more precise.

 What EMG testing measures